Dog food allergy tests: Do they work and are they worth it?

 In recent years, several “at home” allergy testing kits have been developed and marketed for dogs.
 These tests claim to be able to diagnose your dog’s allergies using a small sample of your dog’s fur or saliva, which is then sent to a laboratory for analysis.

 While this sort of testing may sound convenient and appealing, the results of these tests should be regarded as suspect.
-In fact, one company failed to recognize fake hair and fake saliva when submitted by researchers (opens in new tab), which makes veterinarians question the testing that is really taking place on the samples submitted by clients.
-Given the numerous questions about the validity of these at-home tests, you are probably better off investing your money in appropriate veterinarian-recommended allergy testing.
+In fact, according to the VIN News Service, one company failed to recognize fake hair and fake saliva when submitted by researchers, which makes veterinarians question the testing that is really taking place on the samples submitted by clients.

 Intradermal and blood allergy testing: Are these dog food allergy tests accurate?

-There are two types of veterinary allergy tests: intradermal skin testing and blood allergy tests.
-In intradermal skin testing, your dog is injected with small amounts of potential allergens (while sedated or anesthetized) and a veterinary dermatologist monitors your dog’s skin reactions to these injections.
 In blood allergy testing, a sample of your dog’s blood is collected and tested for reactivity against various allergens.
 Both of these tests are very helpful in diagnosing a dog with atopy (allergies to inhaled, environmental allergies), but neither should be used to diagnose food allergies.

 How do they test for food allergies in dogs?

-The most accurate test for food allergies is a “food trial.”
+The most accurate test for food allergies is a “food trial”.
 This requires feeding your dog a highly restricted diet for a period of eight to twelve weeks, to see if your dog’s allergy signs improve.
 If your dog’s signs improve on a hypoallergenic diet, then return when allergens are reintroduced, you can conclude that your dog has food allergies.

 Dogs can be allergic to nearly any protein in their food.
 Three common food allergies in pets include beef, dairy, and chicken allergies; however, dogs can be allergic to any plant or animal protein to which they have had previous exposure.
 Therefore, a food trial requires feeding a diet that doesn’t contain any proteins that could potentially trigger an allergic reaction.

 When performing a food trial, it isn’t only your dog’s regular diet that needs to be changed.
 You also need to be sure your dog doesn’t eat anything else that could trigger a reaction.
-Talk to your veterinarian about hypoallergenic treats and unflavored parasite prevention, and devise a way to keep your dog out of the trash during the food trial.
+Talk to your vet about hypoallergenic treats and unflavored parasite prevention, and devise a way to keep your dog out of the trash during the food trial.
 While a food trial can be challenging, it is the best way to determine whether your dog has food allergies.

 How much does a dog food allergy test cost?